duxfrederic/TDCOSMO_XVII_time_delays/README.md

 enormously on the chosen initial guess and meta-parameters.
 It's a bit of a nightmare, and I have tried a lot of different things over the past 2 years; having settled on what you'll find below.
-But you will get different time delays when tuning the meta parameters, especially with the more difficult cases.

 ### How to use: this repository
 Define a working directory in `config.yaml`.
 I recommend some fast SSD storage if available, because